minhnhat98/fe-challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-First head to the main folder
+First head to the main folder.
 On the address bar, type CMD to open Command Prompt

 ### STEP 1: install packages: type: `npm i / yarn`